Last Updated on May 2, 2023 by Christina

 Yosemite National Park, which spans nearly 1,200 square miles, is one of the most famous national parks in the U.S. among locals as well as international travelers.
 It is renowned for its giant sequoia trees, waterfalls, backcountry hiking as well as wildlife – black beers, deer, bobcats and many more.

-This central California park just under two hours north of Fresno welcomed 220,100 RV campers in 2022.
+This central California park just under two hours north of Fresno welcomed 3.89 million visitors in 2023.
 While no RV hookups are available onsite, Yosemite Valley has dump sites open year-round.
-We highly recommend booking five to six months in advance as these campsites sell out very, very fast!
+We highly recommend booking five to six months in advance as these campsites sell out very, very fast.

 Joshua Tree National Park

 Camping within Joshua Tree’s unique desert ecosystem, where the Mojave and Colorado deserts meet, is an experience like no other.
 Based in southern California, it is the perfect destination for hikers and rock climbers!
 The park features several National Park Service campgrounds.
-This iconic park’s 2022 visitors included 97,494 RV campers.
+This iconic park welcomed 3.27 million visitors in 2023.
 It’s a lovely region for desert walks to see the famous twisted and spikey Joshua trees and late-night stargazing.

 Top National Parks in Washington